pendo-io/pendo-Looker-NPS/README.md

 Now that you have a running API call that is gathering the data you want to visualize, it's time to move on to Step 2.

-## Step 2 - Extract and Transform the data then load it into SNowflake using Xplenty:
+## Step 2 - Extract and Transform the data then load it into Snowflake using Xplenty:

 What is Xplenty?

 Xplenty is a leading Extract, Transform and Load (ETL) tool to help you easily move data from one data source to another.

-Why did we used it for this example?
+Why did we used Xplenty for this example?

 Xplenty is the tool Pendo uses internally to move data from a variety of sources (Pendo, Marketo, Salesforce, etc.) into a reporting data warehouse for BI purposes.
 It was handy and is super simple to us.